zkoch/zkoch.github.io/payment-manifest.md

 ### Accessing the Payment-Manifest (strawman)

-`payment-manifest.json` must live at the directory of the identifying URL.
+`payment-manifest.json` must live in the directory of the identifying URL.
 It must be fetched with a MIME type of `application/json`.

 As a concrete example, let's assume I define a payment method with the following identifier: `https://bobpay.xyz/pay`.
 The corresponding payment manifest file must live at `https://bobpay.xyz/pay/payment-manifest.json`.